tommac08/docsv2/sources/queued_builds.md

-page_title: Shippable Project Dashboard| Documentation | Shippable
+page_title: Shippable Queued Builds| Documentation | Shippable
-page_description: Explanation of the Shippable Project Dashboard
+page_description: Queued and Waiting builds on Shippable
-page_keywords: project dashboard, CI/CD, shippable CI, documentation, shippable, config, yml
+page_keywords: project dashboard, queued builds, waiting builds, CI/CD, shippable CI, documentation, shippable, config, yml

-# CI Project Dashboard
+# Queued and Waiting Builds

-This page walks through the details on the Project Dashboard.
-You get here by clicking on a specific project from your [CI Dashboard](ci_dashboard)
+This tab lists all the builds queued and waiting for a container to be freed up.
+Remember, the number of parallel builds that can be run depends on the number of containers in your plan.